springone-tour-2020-cicd/katacoda-scenarios/tekton/step4.md

   - compile
   - com.google.cloud.tools:jib-maven-plugin:build
   - -Duser.home=/tekton/home
-  - -Djib.allowInsecureRegistries=$(inputs.params.INSECUREREGISTRY)
   - -Djib.to.image=$(outputs.resources.image.url)
 ```

-The property `image` will be set when we create the TaskRun resource that references this Task.
+The value of the property `jib.to.image` will be set when we create the TaskRun resource that references this Task.

 With these prerequisites installed in the cluster, we can now run the Task by creating a TaskRun resource in the next step.